What is a doula?

-Midwives are health professionals who are either qualified nurses and have undertaken extra study to become a registered midwife, or completed a midwifery degree at university.
+Midwives are health professionals.
+Some are qualified nurses who have undertaken extra study to become a midwife, while others have completed a midwifery degree at university.
 Practising midwives must be registered with the Nursing and Midwifery Board of Australia.
-Private midwives must also register with the Australian Health Practitioner Regulation Agency (AHPRA).

 Birth doulas do not have medical training and it's not part of their role to provide medical or health care advice.
 If you are having a home birth, you should have a trained midwife with you.

 How can I find a doula?

 It's important to meet with the doula during your pregnancy to build a healthy, trusting relationship.
 Like all relationships, there is no guarantee of a good 'fit' with the first doula you meet.

 It's a good idea to make a list of questions to ask them, based on what's important to you.
 Here are some questions you might want to ask: